WenjunSUN1997/LlaMA_promot/README.md

 for crf library, you should run: pip install pytorch-crf

+for evaluation, maybe you also run: pip install docopt and smart_open

 --lang: newseye_[de, fr, fi, sv]

 --model_name: the name of language model